sushant822/machine-learning-challenge/README.md

 Here, I used SelectKBest package from sklearn.
 Once executed, we get a list of features and their scores.
 We can then sort them in descending order and select the ones we want.
 I selected top 10.
 Now we should scale the selected features again before we train and test our model.

-I did a test here by training and testing the model without scaling.
+I did a test here by training and testing the model **without scaling**.
 Here are the results:

 	Train Data Score: 65.95%
 	Test Data Score: 64.13%

-And here are results after I scaled the features:
+And here are results after I **scaled** the features:

 	Train Data Score: 84.59%
 	Test Data Score: 84.38%